mikaelvesavuori/acmecorp-potted-plants-components-starter/README.md

 # ACME Corp.
-Potted Plants - Component Library
+Potted Plants - Component Library (Starter)

+**This is the starter package that recreates the [final result](https://github.com/mikaelvesavuori/acmecorp-potted-plants-components)**.

 React component library with components generated and/or composed with Figmagic.
 Made for [The newline Guide to React Component Design Systems with Figmagic](https://www.newline.co/courses/newline-guide-to-react-component-design-systems-with-figmagic/).